Cloud Server Security – Best Practices

 Update Applications/OS

-Ensure all installed software is updated regularly so any security patches or known vulnerabilities are addressed.
+Ensure all installed software is updated regularly to address security patches and known vulnerabilities.
 If any software you use can’t alert you of available updates via email or log entry, follow the developer’s official social media account(s) or RSS feed.
-If you need assistance with upgrading your server OS, contact our Managed Hosting.
+If you need assistance upgrading your server OS, contact our InMotion Solutions team.

 Other Considerations